 City of Vancouver Theatre Groups

-- The Arts Club – a large theatre company with shows at the Stanley Industrial Stage on Granville Street, Granville Island Stage on Granville Island and the Goldcorp Stage at 162 West 1st Avenue.
+- The Arts Club – a large theatre company with shows at the Stanley Industrial Stage on Granville Street, Granville Island Stage on Granville Island and the Newmont Stage at the BMO Theatre Centre at 162 West 1st Avenue.

 - Bard on the Beach – a Shakespearean theatre company that performs under a big top from mid-June until mid-September at Vanier Park.

 - Theatre Under the Stars – a theatre group that offers exceptional musicals outdoors at Stanley Park’s Malkin Bowl each summer.

 - Touchstone Theatre – a theatre group that produces about three shows each year.

 - United Players of Vancouver – a small community theatre group that operates out of the Jericho Arts Centre at 1675 Discovery Street.